edloaa/archive-diff-check/README.md

 ### License

-**Disclaimer:** This script was written for my personal use when I had to compare several large archives containing lot of pictures and other data.
+**Disclaimer:** This script was written for my personal use when I had to compare several large archives containing lots of pictures and other data.
 Use or reuse at you own risk.

 **License:** GPL-3.0-or-later